Averagenormaljoe/NST-Streamlit-website/readMe.md

 This is the StyleMotion model is the main model for the report and default recommended model for general usage.
 It supports multi neural style transfer, video, real-time.
 This is based on the AdaIN paper.

-### Gatys et al. Model

-This model trades speed for sylization quality.
-Note that WebCam mode is not available with this model.

 ### Johnson et al. Model